mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 ## 2018

+1. Zhang, Y., Xiang, T., Hospedales, T. M., & Lu, H. (2018).
+Deep mutual learning.
+In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 4320-4328).
+     - mutual learning starts with a pool of untrained students who simultaneously learn to solve the task together
+       -  each student is trained with two losses: a supervised loss, and a mimicry loss (aligns each student’s class posterior with each other) [fig 1]
+       - provide better results in this way! (than the distillation or single model learning)
+     - Assumption: accuracy is the only concern
+     - Related work: Collaborative learning: a different from mutual learning where all models address the same task and domain.
+     - Kind of extra regularization for the classification layers [shallow resembles the momentum update.]
+       - swapped prediction
+       - Can we do it in the embedding layers
 1. Yang, H. M., Zhang, X. Y., Yin, F., & Liu, C. L. (2018).
 Robust classification with convolutional prototype learning.
 In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 3474-3482).
 1. Fernandes, Patrick, Miltiadis Allamanis, and Marc Brockschmidt.
 "Structured neural summarization." arXiv preprint arXiv:1811.01824 (2018).
 1. Kingma, Durk P., and Prafulla Dhariwal.
 "Glow: Generative flow with invertible 1x1 convolutions."
 In Advances in Neural Information Processing Systems, pp. 10215-10224.
 2018.

      - Actnorm